 By offering your personal training services online (even if you keep some of your in-person clients), you will have a lot more ways of generating income.
 Here’s how:

 As you can see, online personal training is a major revenue stream that every fitness professional should explore.
 But how do you get started?
 Let’s see what you will need to set up your training space.

 In order to start an online personal training business, you will need to have a proper training space, basic fitness equipment, and technology to run the business.
-Let’s dig into each of these with more detail.
+After you figure out how to set up your personal training business, you’ll need to figure out the other logistics.
+Let’s dig into each of these in more detail.